 Purpose of the Program

+The funding available through this program is intended to support instructional faculty of all classifications, graduate student teachers, and staff members who teach courses.
 The purpose of the Teaching & Learning Innovation Support Awards Program is:

 - to provide funding to instructional faculty members, graduate student teachers, and staff members to help them enhance the learning experience for students that take their courses.